petabyt/license/README.md

 If you break your collarbone trying to use the UI, that's all your fault.

 If you flip your desk on yourself because the name of my variable offends you,
-that is friggin weird, and you need to see a doctor.
+that's friggin weird, and you need to see a doctor.

 **I am not responsible for your nuclear detonations or emotional breakdowns.**